 Think of someone filling out a finance form in excel then switching to writing an email that concerns the items needed for a meeting.

-Joan Burge, Founder and CEO of Office Dynamics, has written and spoken about avoiding multitasking as well.
-Read her article, Why I Think We Should Kill Multitasking.
+I have written about and spoken about avoiding multitasking.
+Read my article, Why I Think We Should Kill Multitasking.